JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_dependencies.md

 ### 2.1 Gradle
 > **NOTE** Please see the `plugins` attribute [gradle-intellij-plugin: Configuration](https://github.com/JetBrains/gradle-intellij-plugin#configuration) for acceptable values.

-If the project is using [Gradle](/tutorials/build_system.md) with a Groovy build script to build the plugin, add the dependency to the `plugins` parameter of the `intellij` block in your `build.gradle`, for example:
+If the project uses [Gradle](/tutorials/build_system.md) with a Groovy build script to build the plugin, add the dependency to the `plugins` parameter of the `intellij` block in your `build.gradle`, for example:

 ```groovy
 intellij {